When is National Preparedness Month?

 When building emergency preparedness kits, people with disabilities must consider more specific items.

-If you use a wheelchair, “add spare tires and an air compressor to your emergency kit to make sure you can stay mobile in the event of an emergency.”
-For those who are blind or visually-impaired, list out on your plan the location of the nearest accessible public transportation, hospital, and emergency services.”
+If you use a wheelchair, “add spare tires and an air compressor to your emergency kit to ensure you can stay mobile in the event of an emergency.”
+For people suffering from vision loss, list out on your plan the location of the nearest accessible public transportation, hospital, and emergency services.”

 During a blackout, people using medical equipment that requires electricity need to know their options for how to keep it running.
-You can ask your doctor for best practices to keep them running and reach out to the local power authorities to put you on a priority power restoration list.
+You can ask your doctor for best practices to keep them running and contact the local power authorities to put you on a priority power restoration list.

 Also, don’t forget to contact your local emergency management office “to self-identify to receive targeted assistance during emergencies and disasters.”